Officials searching for pilot after Lake Hartwell plane crash - NewsBreak

 Second earthquake reported in Georgia in less than 2 days

-HART COUNTY, Ga. — Another earthquake has rattled through Georgia in less than 48 hours.
+Another earthquake has rattled through Georgia.
 According to the U.S. Geological Survey, the earthquake hit just before 6:30 a.m.
 Tuesday.
-[DOWNLOAD: Free WSB-TV News app for alerts as news breaks].
-It was centered 5 km west-northwest, in Reed Creek.
-Hart...
+It was reportedly centered 5 kilometers west-northwest, in Reed Creek, near Hart County.
+Hart County is about 90 minutes north of Atlanta, and borders South Carolina.
+Officials said an earthquake...

 Officials investigate car crash in Upstate lake